danielmcheng1/drone/writeup.md

 <br>[x] Test complete execution of mission with automatic resize and upload to server

 __Days 12 - 14__:
-<br>[x] Troubleshoot multithreading / download bandwidth issues with caching photos
+<br>[x] Troubleshoot multithreading / download bandwidth issues with downloading photos

-As evident in the above timeline, I completed the app prototype within the expected timeframe of six days, but I ran into a major roadblock with caching photos that consumed nearly three full days.
+As evident in the above timeline, I completed the app prototype within the expected timeframe of six days, but I ran into a major roadblock with downloading photos that consumed nearly three full days.

-### Technical Challenges: Synchronization and Multithreading
+### Technical Challenges: Synchronization and Multithreading for Photo Downloads
 _Debugging / Problem Scope_
 During my first code iteration, I automatically triggered file download to local phone storage.
 That is, whenever the DJI camera app generated a new file, it would automatically start downloading the file data:
 ```java